wdv4758h/pypy-extradoc/blog/draft/gil.rst

 to do their work "transactionally".
 This means that instead of really changing the global memory in which the list is stored, it must instead record the change in the ``transation`` object.
-If our interpreter is written in C, like CPython, then we need to write it explicitly everywhere.
-If it is written instead in a higher-level language, like PyPy, then we can add this behavior as translation rules, and apply it automatically wherever it is necessary.
+If our interpreter is written in C, as CPython is, then we need to write it explicitly everywhere.
+If it is written instead in a higher-level language, as PyPy is, then we can add this behavior as as set of translation rules, and apply them automatically wherever it is necessary.

 A final note: as STM research is very recent (it started around 2003), there are a number of variants around, and it's not clear yet which one